Government of Canada / Gouvernement du Canada

 • (1) The Customs Brokers Professional Examination shall be given at least once a year at any time that the Minister or a person designated by the Minister for the purpose of section 9 of the Act directs.

-• (2) Notice of the time and place of an examination shall be posted in the office of the chief officer of customs not less than 60 days before the date of the examination.
+• (2) Notice of the date, time and place of an examination must be posted on the Agency’s website not less than 60 days before the date of the examination.

 Every individual proposing to write the examination must

-• (a) file an application in the prescribed form with the chief officer of customs at the nearest customs office at least 30 days prior to the date set for the examination; and
+• (a) submit an application in writing in the prescribed form at least 30 days before the date of the examination; and

 • (b) at the time the application is made, pay a fee of $200.